Ching0810/FM-base-apparel-coming-soon/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# Frontend Mentor - Base apparel coming soon

 This is a layout practicing project from frontend mentor (https://www.frontendmentor.io).
 <br/>